iankorf/discography/README.md

 ```

 Each record in the artists file starts with `<artist>` non-indented and
-somewhere after ends with `</artist>`.
-Therefore, and easy way to chunk the
+somewhere after there is a line that ends with `</artist>`.
+It may be the same
+line or another line farther down the file.
+Therefore, an easy way to split the
-large file into smaller pieces is to look for the starting and ending tags of
+large file into smaller pieces is to look for lines starting with and ending
-interest, of which there are only 4 (the file names above).
+with the tag of interest.
+In the artists file, the tag is artist.
+The same
+singular and plural relationship is found in the labels, masters, and releases
+files.

+You can explore the files with `proc_disco.py`, which dumps the XML as JSON.

 ```
 python3 proc_disco.py data/aritsts_mini.xml.gz artist
 ```

+## Parsing with xmltodict ##

+`proc_disco.py` uses the `xmltodict` library.
+If it's not installed you will
-Let's look at how a simple, artificial record is read by `xmltodict`.
+have to do a `pip3 install xmltodict`.
+Let's look at how a simple, artificial
+record is read by `xmltodict`.

 ```
 <artist att="val"><name>Jane</name><genre>Punk</genre></artist>
 ```

+The relationship between XML and dictionaries makes sense after you take into
+account the properties of an XML file.
+Let's look at this in some detail.
+Note
-This is parsed into a data staructure as follows.
-Note that attribues end up as
-keys prepended with the `@` symbol.
+that attribues end up as keys prepended with the `@` symbol.

 ```
 {